 But which sites are right for your business?
 One thing's for sure; the more social media sites you are on, the more time you'll have to spend managing them.
 So it's worth starting slowly and building up your presence in a way that fits your business objectives.

 So which social media site is best for your business?

-With 1.2 billion users, the chances are that if you sell to consumers, your customers are on Facebook.
+With 1.5 billion global users in June 2015, the chances are that if you sell to consumers, your customers are on Facebook.
 There are more than 30 million small firms on Facebook already.

 Best practice: Show the human face of your business by being friendly and helpful.
 Encourage your audience to post content and provide feedback; and deal with complaints promptly.
 You can measure the impact of your content using Facebook's Page Insights tool.